-We market numerous dietary and nutritional supplements designed to meet our customers' specific nutritional needs.
+We sell numerous dietary and nutritional supplements designed to meet our customers' specific nutritional needs.
 These supplements contain quality botanicals, vitamins, minerals and other natural ingredients and focus on specific life stages of our customers, including women, men, children and those with health concerns, including heart health, healthy aging, digestive health, or immune solutions.
-Niteworks is a product developed in conjunction with Nobel Laureate in Medicine, Dr. Louis Ignarro, which supports energy, circulatory and vascular health and enhances blood flow to the heart, brain and other vital organs.
-Garden 7 designed by Dr. David Heber, head of our Nutrition Advisory Board, is designed to provide the phytonutrient benefits of seven servings of fruits and vegetables and has anti-oxidant and health-boosting properties.
-Best Defense is an effervescent drink that helps boost immunity.
-In 2011, we further expanded distribution of our successful Active Fiber line by introducing our popular Apple flavored Active Fiber Complex in the South and Central America region.
-Our globalization efforts focused on top sellers such as Herbal Aloe Mango in the EMEA region; Niteworks and Herbalifeline in Asia Pacific, EMEA and South and Central America regions and our Aloe and Tea products in newly opened markets, Georgia, Belarus, Mongolia, Lebanon, and Ghana.
-As part of our regional strategy, we launched Healthy Eye in two key markets in the Asia Pacific region, Korea and Taiwan.
-In the North America region, we broadened our fast growing mango flavored Herbal Aloe Concentrate by offering a 1/2 gallon option to better meet the needs of U.S. based Nutrition Clubs.
-Throughout 2011, we continued to upgrade our targeted nutrition portfolio with improved formulations including a re-launch of 21-Day Cleansing Program in the U.S. and Woman's Choice in the U.S. and Asia Pacific regions.
+Niteworks® is a product developed with Nobel Laureate in Medicine, Dr. Louis Ignarro, which supports energy, circulatory and vascular health and enhances blood flow to the heart, brain and other vital organs.
+Garden 7® which was developed by Dr. David Heber, head of our Nutrition Advisory Board, is designed to provide the phytonutrient benefits of seven servings of fruits and vegetables and has anti-oxidant and health-boosting properties.
+Best Defense® is an effervescent drink that helps boost immunity.